pedrosanchezr/poe/README.md

 ### Added
 - (FE) Added fullscreen mode on editors
 - (FE) Added options to increase/decrase fontsize of editors
+- (FE) Added button to switch between one editor or the other on small screens (if screen is to small, it hides always one of the editors)

 ### Changed
 - (FE) Fixed deployment scripts in order to generate Compodoc before build so it get's packaged into the distribution